 Texas General Power of Attorney Form

-A Texas general power of attorney gives an attorney-in-fact the ability to make decisions and execute transactions on behalf of the principal.
+A Texas general power of attorney is used to grant authority to an attorney-in-fact to execute transactions on behalf of the person creating the document.
 The attorney-in-fact can manage the principal’s finances, property, investment accounts, and any other tasks the principal chooses.
 In the event of the principal’s incapacitation, the power of attorney will terminate automatically.

-A Texas general power of attorney gives an attorney-in-fact the ability to make decisions and execute transactions on behalf of the principal.
+A Texas general power of attorney is used to grant authority to an attorney-in-fact to execute transactions on behalf of the person creating the document.
 The attorney-in-fact can manage the principal’s finances, property, investment accounts, and any other tasks the principal chooses.
 In the event of the principal’s incapacitation, the power of attorney will terminate automatically.